 The Central Association of Obstetricians and Gynecologists is a nonprofit organization of physicians that encourages and promotes the study of Obstetrics and Gynecology and Women's Health Care.
-Member physicians represent over 700 physicians primarily from the "central" 29 states.
+Member physicians represent nearly 700 physicians primarily from the "central" 29 states.
 Each year, the Central Association (CAOG) hosts an annual meeting that updates member physicians about current medical advances.

 Member Website Updates: